 In 1814, Monroe and Madison were pleased to learn of Napoleon’s abdication.

 It is utterly repugnant to the interests of the United States that France should acquire the preponderance over the powers of the continent to which the emperor of France evidently aspired. … The danger to which we have alluded…is now at an end.
 Another object, connected with the future fortune of France claims attention.
 To what precise limits she ought to be reduced is a question in which we take no part.
 We will express our wish only that she may not be reduced (an event we deem altogether improbable) below the condition of a great nation.
 (6)

 When news of Napoleon’s return to France from Elba reached Washington, Monroe was so alarmed at “the overweaning ambition & gigantic usurpations of Bonaparte” that he urged Madison to delay reductions in the army and call a special session of Congress.
 (7) Madison thought such action premature.
 Monroe was relieved when Napoleon was defeated at the Battle of Waterloo.
 He had not expected Napoleon’s removal would be so easy.
 Both Monroe and Madison prudently ignored Joseph Bonaparte’s presence in the United States after 1815.

-Monroe as president
+James Monroe as president